-The primary objectives of our executive compensation program are to:
+The primary objectives of our executive compensation program are to provide compensation that:

-- Attract and retain highly qualified executive officers and motivate them to deliver a consistently high level of performance. - Align the economic interests of our executive officers with those of our stockholders by placing a substantial portion of their compensation at risk through performance goals that, if achieved, are expected to increase total stockholder return. - Reward performance that emphasizes teamwork among executive officers that supports healthy Company growth and supports the Company's values by promoting a culture of integrity, business ethics and customer service. - Reward execution of short-term and long-term strategic initiatives.
+- attracts and retains highly qualified executive officers and motivate them to deliver a consistently high level of performance; - aligns the economic interests of our executive officers with those of our stockholders by placing a substantial portion of their compensation at risk through performance goals that, if achieved, are expected to increase total stockholder return; - rewards performance that emphasizes teamwork among executive officers that supports healthy Company growth and supports the Company's values by promoting a culture of integrity, business ethics and customer service; and - rewards execution of short-term and long-term strategic initiatives.

-We believe our financial results are reflected in the compensation earned by our NEOs in Fiscal 2017, particularly their compensation at risk.
+We believe the compensation earned by our NEOs reflect our financial results in Fiscal 2018, particularly their variable or at risk compensation.
 The performance and pay results are strong indicators that our business strategy and compensation philosophies are appropriately synchronized.